Who have provinces pegged to receive COVID-19 vaccines in the coming weeks?

 The Ministry of Health says more than 1.8 million people are eligible to register for vaccines this week through the province's Get Vaccinated program.

-The ministry says people 40 years old and older were invited to register Monday, with those 35 and older signing up Tuesday and 30 and older Wednesday.
+The ministry says people 40 and older were invited to register Monday as other age groups became free to sign up as the week progressed.
+Those 18 and older are able to register on Friday.

-Those 25 and older can register Thursday and 18 and above can sign up Friday.

 Once registered, users receive a confirmation code.
 They then wait for an email, text or call telling them they're eligible and can book their vaccine appointment using that code.